Biology (BIO)

 BIO 4180 - Animal Behavior - 0,4 cr.

 Introduces the basic questions and study of animal behavior.
 From an evolutionary perspective we investigate the adaptive value of behaviors such as foraging, communication, predator avoidance, dispersal, sociality, parental investment and mating systems, among other topics.
 Laboratory work, including an independent research project, under field conditions emphasizes the measurement and analysis of animal behavior.
+Includes a 3 hour lab each week.

 Prerequisite Courses: (BIO 1102 or BIO 1125) and PSY 3331

-BIO 4350 - Advanced Laboratory - 1-4 cr.
+BIO 4350 - Undergraduate Research - 1-4 cr.

 Introduces original laboratory research in collaboration with a faculty member; requiring literature searching, experimental planning, a minimum of 4-10 hours laboratory work per week depending on credit, a final written report and a seminar presentation of the work.
 The subject of the research could be of the student's own choosing.